homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 ![Monkey Island Title Screen](http://homecoded.com/prods/hc-04/monkey.jpg "Monkey Island Title Screen")

-To make thinks easier I set a fixed canvas size so I can at least rely on the (virtual) screen size.
+To make thinks easier I set a fixed canvas size so I can at least rely on this (virtual) screen size.
 In each frame I fill the background with a gradient.
-Over tha background I then draw lines, from the bottom of the screen to a calculated height.
-I define the height via a um of sine functions: One defines the overall shape of the island while the other introduces some variation with a higher frequency.
+Then, over that background I draw lines, from the bottom of the screen to a calculated height.
+I define the height via a sum of sine functions: One defines the overall shape of the island while the other introduces some variation with a higher frequency.

 For the water I simply plot the current content of the audio buffer.
 This actually